aws-samples/alb-sso-mwaa/README.md

 For connecting to multiple existing Amazon MWAA environments, specify only the Amazon MWAA environment name in the JSON [cdk.context.json](cdk/cdk.context.json) file.
 Complete `Oidc`, `Alb` and `CustomerVpc`  contexts and mention the Amazon MWAA environment names only in the `MwaaEnvironments` context.
 The setup process will create a new VPC with subnets hosting the ALB and the listener as defined by your `CustomerVpc` section configurations.
 You must define the CIDR range for this ALB VPC such that it does not overlap with the VPC CIDR range of your existing Amazon MWAA VPCs.

+Example to integrate with two existing Amazon MWAA environments names "Env1" and "Env2":
     "MwaaEnvironments": [
         {
         "Name": "Env1"